andrew-raphael-lukasik/NativeGrid/README.md

 }

 ```
-- Schedule your jobs to read/write to grid.Array using grid.Dependency JobHandle
 - Performant, allocation-free enumerator to find all neighbouring cells (`NeighbourEnumerator : INativeEnumerator<int2>`)
 ```
 var enumerator = new NeighbourEnumerator( coord:new int2(0,1) , gridWidth:128 , gridHeight:128 );